saifalushi1/tider-frontend/README.md

 <h1>Tider</h1>

-<p>Tider is a reddit clone built using Next.js, Tailwind, Django, and Postgres.
+<p>Tider is a Reddit clone built using Next.js, Tailwind, Django, and Postgres.

-I use reddit peronsally for news, gaming, new shows, etc...
+I use Reddit personally for news, gaming, new shows, etc...
 So I wanted to give it a shot at building my own version.</p>

 <br />